 Once again we are trapped by a week of rain.

 It softens the dirt and so we have trouble getting in the beds to plant, rock pick, weed, or really virtually anything else.
 We’ve been making up all sorts of jobs – we’ve seeded so much in the greenhouse that we’ve run out of rooms on the heat mats, I spent three hours yesterday cleaning and sweeping out Keith’s tractor shed, and we’ve weeded in the herb beds (which have sod pathways that we can walk through) for hours every day.
 I miss the sun.
+We used the Cut My Plastic to help build our greenhouse windows.

 We did get a little planting in this week.
 Our eggplant and summer squash are in the ground – just waiting for some love as we hoop them and cover them with row cover to prevent bug and deer damage.
 Our high tunnels are full of peppers and newly-transplanted rosemary, which demand astronomical amounts of water.
 Matt and I staked for a celeariac planting, but the thunderstorm has rain checked our plants.
 Another girl came to interview Tuesday – she had previously been in California for a few months with some forest and desert conversation projects, and she seemed like she could be a pretty solid fit.